lele8446/CJPic/CJPrivacyPolicy/CJPic_En.md

 9. Contact us

-When you have other complaints, suggestions, or issues related to minors' personal information, please contact us through the APP's internal feedback channel.
+When you have any complaints, suggestions, or issues, please contact us through the in-app feedback channel, or directly email us at 641003000@qq.com or lianchijin@gmail.com.

-We will review the issue as soon as possible and respond within fifteen days of verifying your user identity.
+We will review the issue as soon as possible and respond within fifteen days.